dpbmm/PythonInstruction/pyladies_exceptions_try_testing_20141017.md

         import string

         def generate_random_list(n):
+            while True:
-            return [random.choice(string.ascii_lowercase) for i in range(n)]
+                mess = [random.choice(string.ascii_lowercase) for i in range(n)]
+                # We require at least two distinct elements so that sorting is
+                # meaningful.
+                if len(set(mess)) > 1:
+                    return mess

    With this I can generate random lists of any length.
+Note the `if` clause to ensure that sorting is meaningful.

  1. Now let me write a single unit test, a function beginning `test_`: